The Red Cow of Ike

 The tale of a shape shifting, murderous dragon lord

-Folktales in most cultures are a mix of fact and legend, but they generally serve the same purpose: to teach values and morals.
-Japan’s folktales are called mukashi banashi (stories from long ago).
+Folktales are a mix of fact and legend, but in most cultures they generally serve the same purpose: to teach values and morals.
+Japan’s traditional folktales are called mukashi banashi (stories from long ago).
 Each region has its own mukashi banashi, and many are variations of a similar story.

-In the southern part of Ito City, in the foothills of the Amagi Mountain Range, lies a small village called Ike.
+Here is Izu, in the southern part of Ito, in the foothills of the Amagi Mountain Range, lies a small village called Ike.
 It’s a small, quiet community with two Shinto shrines and a Buddhist temple.
 Ryukeiin had its 500 year anniversary in 2020.
 Before that time, legend says that it replaced an even older temple that was haunted by a murderous red cow.

-The Red Cow of Ike is the most famous folktale from this village.
+The Red Cow of Ike is the most famous folktale from Ike Village.
 A version of the tale was even chosen for an episode of the very popular and long run TV program called Manga Nihon Mukashi Banashi – Animated Folktales of Japan.
 You can watch the episode (in Japanese) on YouTube.
 This version is different from the one below.

 This story takes place in the 17th year of Eisho (1520), about 500 years ago.

 In the village of Ike, in the domain of Izu, there was a large pond brimming with water.
 The pond was sandwiched between two tall mountains: Mt.
 Omuro to the east, and Mt.
 Yahazu to the west.
-A temple called Fukusenji was located about 14 cho (roughly 1-5 km) beyond a river that flowed through the valley, there was a small temple called Fukusenjii that had served the village for as long as anyone could remember.
+About 14 chō (~1.5km) beyond a river that flowed through the valley, there was a small temple called Fukusenjii that had served the village for as long as anyone could remember.

-After finishing their work in the mountains, the villagers would stop near the temple, take off their packboards, and sit down to catch their breath.
+When their work in the mountains was done, the villagers would stop near the temple on their way home, take off their packboards, and sit down to catch their breath.

-“Wonder if some priest will come back to Fukusenji this month . . .”
+“I wonder if another priest will show up at Fukusenji this month . . .”

-“If the next priest to visit doesn’t come out the next morning, that’ll make seven.”
+“If the next priest to stay the night doesn’t come out the next morning, that’ll make seven.”

 “Fukusenji is full of ghosts!
 Those monks must have been eaten alive.”

-. . . the villagers would say such things among themselves then hurry home before dusk.
+The villagers would murmur such things among themselves, then hurry home before dusk.

 In those days, the country was always at war.
-Wandering samurai were fighting for their domains.
-There was no end to the battles, and every day many people died.
+Wandering samurai were constantly fighting for their lords, and there was no end to the battles.
+Every day, many people died.

-Yoshitaka Izumi, the third son of Ryuoki Saito, a samurai from the Mino Province, became weary of that endless killing.
-He shaved his head and became a monk to pray for the souls of those who had died.
+Yoshitaka Izumi, the third son of Ryuoki Saito, a samurai from the Mino Province, became weary of the endless killing.
+Finally, he decided to shave his head and become a monk in order to pray for the souls of those who died.

-It was late autumn when Yoshitaka left Mino Province and began to walk east, visiting temples deep in the mountains of Mikawa, Toe, and Suruga Provinces.
+In late autumn, Yoshitaka left Mino and began to walk east, visiting temples deep in the mountains of Mikawa, Toe, and Suruga Provinces.

 When Yoshitaka descended from the mountain road near the village of Ike, the setting sun had almost descended behind Mt.
 Yahazu.
 He stared down at the surface of the pond, awash in the red sunset.
-Soon, the reflection became a city of fire, set ablaze by war.
+Soon, the reflection became a blazing city of fire.
 Women and children were running for their lives, and one by one they were swallowed up by the flames.
 Yoshitaka’s heart ached as he watched them.

-When the sun disappeared, the flames quickly extinguished.
+Soon the sun disappeared, and the flames quickly extinguished.
 All that remained was a silence spread over the water’s surface.

 After eating, the villagers sat with Yoshitaka and told stories of the dreadful Fukusenji late into the night.
 Suddenly, the sky brightened and dawn had come.
 “Thank you all very much for your help last night.
 I’ll try to visit the temple now.
-Even if just a little, I would like to return your kindness”.
+Even if just a little, I’d like to return your kindness”.

 Sensing the firmness in Yoshitaka’s decision, the villagers gave up protesting and showed him to the temple.
 Yoshitaka separated from the villagers near the outskirts of Fukusenji and went on toward the temple alone.

-The temple was thoroughly in ruins.
-Yoshitaka sat down facing the dusty statue of Buddha in the main hall and began to chant quietly.
-He continued to chant the sutras, oblivious to the passing of time.
-At some point, his surroundings became enveloped in darkness.
+The old temple was thoroughly in ruins.
+Yoshitaka enterered and sat down facing the dusty statue of Buddha in the main hall and began to chant quietly.
+He continued to chant sutras, oblivious to the passing of time until at some point, his surroundings became enveloped in darkness.

-All of a sudden, he heard the high-pitched bellowing of a cow coming from the temple grounds.
+Suddenly, he heard the high-pitched bellowing of a cow coming from the temple grounds.
 The bellowing soon turned into a low growl.
-Yoshitaka stood up quickly, went out from the main hall, and stood in the temple’s sodden garden.
+Yoshitaka stood up quickly, went out from the main hall, and looked into the temple’s garden.

 The red cow listened intently, and when Yoshitaka had finished speaking, it slowly stood up, turned around, and shuffled away through pampas grass, disappearing toward the outskirts of the temple.

-Yoshitaka returned to the main hall and continued to chant the sutra again as if nothing had happened.
+Yoshitaka returned to the main hall and continued to chant sutras again as if nothing had happened.